contao/docs/docs/manual/guides/local/devilbox.en.md

 | **Password**        | Do not enter a value  |

 {{% notice note %}}
 The user `root` with empty password is the Devilbox default setting.
 This could be changed in the Devilbox [configuration](https://devilbox.readthedocs.io/en/latest/support/faq.html#can-i-change-the-mysql-root-password).
-In this case, you must enter your values in the Contao Install-Tool.
+In this case, you must enter your configured credentials in the Contao Install Tool.
 {{% /notice %}}